5 Tips on Gaining Employer Support for Your MBA

 How to gain employer funding support for your MBA

-5. Learn how the decision-making process works: Research the decision-making process on corporate sponsorship to help you to devise an effective strategy and target the right people.
+5. Understand your company's decision process: Research the decision-making process on corporate sponsorship to help you to devise an effective strategy and target the right people.
 It may help to make your case and obtain buy-in through informal channels before requesting the official seal of approval.

 Supplement your employer support with other funding sources